lyubogankov/adventofcode2022/day11/README.md

 Until now I've never used `numpy` for a personal project, and I've learned several useful tricks, like broadcasting and using `view`s for manipulation.
 And learning how much faster it is than pure-Python `for` loops!

 I also had fun dipping my toes into modular arithmetic.
-I don't fully understand it (I could not write a mathematical proof establishing its truth across all inputs), but I was able to read about its properties on Wikipedia and use it for my solution, which I consider a win!
+While I don't fully understand it (I am unable to formally prove the equivalence properties I used for my own proof), I was able to read about its properties on Wikipedia and use it for my solution and build off the properties to rationalize the equivalence, which I consider a win!